mrdcvlsc/analyse-pgn/README.md

 A simple chess game PGN file analyser for the command-line terminal.

-This program will generate an `analyzed-<original-pgn-filename>.pgn` file, and an `analyzed-<original-pgn-filename>.stat` from a pgn file.
+This program will generate an `analyzed-<original-pgn-filename>.pgn` file, and an `analyzed-stats-<original-pgn-filename>.json` from a pgn file.

 The `analyzed-<original-pgn-filename>.pgn` will contain the following: